pragma-/Plang/README.md

       Plang Rocks!

 #### Indexing
-To get a specific character from a string, you can use postfix `[]` array notation.
+To get a positional character from a string, you can use postfix `[]` array notation.

     > "Hello!"[0]
       H